 Dr. Lisa Bishop graduated from Memorial University of Newfoundland with her Bachelor of Science in Pharmacy in 1995, completed a hospital pharmacy residency at St. Joseph’s Hospital in Hamilton, Ontario in 1998, and earned her Doctor of Pharmacy degree from the University of Colorado in 2007.
 Dr. Bishop joined Memorial University School of Pharmacy in July 2006.
-She began her position as Entry-level Pharm D Program Director in 2014.

 Research Areas of Interest:

 - Pharmacy informatics

 Teaching Areas of Interest: Pharmacy skills, chronic non-malignant pain, neuropathic pain, informatics